-For this purpose, the value of new equipment is based on the dealer's cost, which in the case of agricultural equipment and consumer equipment, is defined as invoiced cost less normal sales allowances, and which, in the case of construction equipment, is defined as invoiced cost.
+For this purpose, the value of new equipment is based on the dealer's cost, which is defined as invoiced cost.
 The value of used equipment is based on the equipment's "as-is" value reported in the Iron Solutions guidebook or other comparable guidebooks.